animated tooth logo

 Cleft Lip & Cleft Palate Recovery

-Recovering from cleft lip or palate surgery is gradual, requiring patience, attentive care, and support to ensure optimal healing.
+Recovering from cleft lip or palate surgery in Houston is gradual, requiring patience, attentive care, and support to ensure optimal healing.
 Patients typically experience some swelling and tenderness in the surgical area following surgery, which usually subsides within a week or two.
 Most children return to regular activities within a few weeks, though complete healing of the lip and palate tissues may take several months.

 One primary concern for parents is scarring.
 With advanced techniques and the expertise of experienced surgeons, minimal scarring is achievable.
 Over time, any visible scars tend to fade, becoming less noticeable.
 Parents may help by keeping the area clean, applying prescribed ointments, and protecting it from sun exposure to promote optimal healing.